microsoft/CCF/doc/build_apps/get_started.rst

 Run app: Using CChost
 ^^^^^^^^^^^^^^^^^^^^^

--  The application can be tested using CChost and :doc:`CCF config file </operations/configuration>`, To Start a test CCF network on a Linux environment, it requires :doc:`CCF to be intalled </build_apps/install_bin>` or you can create a ready CCF VM using `Creating a Virtual Machine in Azure to run CCF <https://github.com/microsoft/CCF/blob/main/getting_started/azure_vm/README.md>`__
+-  The application can be tested using `cchost` and :doc:`CCF config file </operations/configuration>`, To Start a test CCF network on a Linux environment, it requires :doc:`CCF to be intalled </build_apps/install_bin>` or you can create a ready CCF VM using `Creating a Virtual Machine in Azure to run CCF <https://github.com/microsoft/CCF/blob/main/getting_started/azure_vm/README.md>`__
 -  Support both ccf network types [virtual - enclave (TEE hardware)]